-The topics covered in this module are studied in the second year of an A level course and depend intimately on the thermodynamics learned in the first year (please refer to the list on Energetics).
+The topics covered in this module are studied in the second year of an A level course and depend upon the thermodynamics learned in the first year (please refer to the list on Energetics).

-The module develops the idea of Hess cycles studied in year one further by examining the concept of lattice enthalpy and its calculation using Born - Haber cycles.
-Lattice enthalpy is then used in the determination of enthalpies of solution along with data on enthalpies of hydration.
-Another application of Hess law.
+This topic further develops the idea of Hess cycles studied in year one further by examining the concept of lattice enthalpy and its calculation using Born - Haber cycles.
+Lattice enthalpy is then used in the determination of enthalpies of solution along with data on enthalpies of hydration, another application of Hess law.

 A number of new definitions of enthalpy changes must be learned, and as with year one thermodynamics, these must be accurate.
 Equations again must have the correct stoichiometry and state symbols.
 Students often find this aspect somewhat daunting but the sooner definitions are learned, the easier manipulations become.